near/docs/docs/discovery/dev/bos-loader.md

 ## Development flow

-1. _(Optional)_ Download and install [near-social](https://github.com/FroVolod/near-social/releases) from script.
+1. _(Optional)_ Download and install [bos-cli](https://github.com/FroVolod/bos-cli-rs/releases) from script.

    :::info
-   You don’t need to install `near-social` if you don't want to start working with previous component code, and also if you only plan to do deploys via GitHub actions.
+   You don’t need to install `bos-cli` if you don't want to start working with existing component code, and also if you only plan to do deploys via GitHub actions.
    :::

-2. If you have components saved on chain already, use `near-social` CLI to download them.
+2. If you have components saved on chain already, use `bos-cli` CLI to download them.
 Otherwise, create a `src` folder.

-3. _(Optional)_ Run `git init` now.  (you can also do it later)

-4. Create a component as `src/<component name>.jsx`
+3. Create a component as `src/<component name>.jsx`

    :::tip
    It's common practice to use `.` delimited component names for namespacing.
 You can handle this with folders for better files organization.